Lewis Katz School of Medicine: Branch campuses

-In response to the increasing demand for dedicated U.S. and Pennsylvania physicians, Temple University School of Medicine established branch campuses in various Pennsylvania locations.
-These regional campuses provide the same basic science courses offered at the main Philadelphia campus, however will be based in separate cities.
-The first of these branch campuses was established at St. Luke's Hospital, Bethlehem, Pennsylvania and opened in the Fall 2011 with an inaugural class of 30.
+In response to the increasing demand for dedicated U.S. and Pennsylvania physicians, Temple University School of Medicine set out to establish branch campuses in various Pennsylvania locations.
+These regional campuses provide the same basic science courses offered at the main Philadelphia campus, but are based in separate cities.
+The first of these branch campuses was established at St. Luke's Hospital, Bethlehem, Pennsylvania and opened in Fall of 2011 with an inaugural class of 30.
+The Bethlehem campus now matriculates approximately 40 new students per year.

-Plans were in place to open a branch campus at Allegheny Health Network (formerly West Penn Allegheny Health System) in Pittsburgh, Pennsylvania in June 2011 which already serves as a site for clinical rotations for Temple University School of Medicine Since then, no further development in the establishment of the branch campus has been made.
+In August of 2024, LKSOM announced plans to establish a second branch campus in York County, Pennsylvania in partnership with Wellspan Health, with an inaugural class of approximately 40 students expected in 2027.
+This new campus would bring the total class size of LKSOM to approximately 260 students.

 Notable alumni and pioneers

-The school has been home to a number of renowned alumni and faculty, including:
+The school has been home to many accomplished alumni and faculty, including: